Tinformant/Leet/System Design/SE/README.md

 * Look only at specification, not at code

 ## Coverage Criteria
-* Common metric for test suite quality: coverage
+* Common metric for test suite quality: coverage (critiera for clear box testing)
 * Goal: test suite covers all possible program behaviors
 * Assumption: high coverage ⇒ few mistakes remain in program